 In 1978 California Proposition 13 capped property taxes in the state at 1% of the assessed value of the property.
-Property tax revenue dropped 60% and the state made up the difference—and still tries.
+Property tax revenue dropped 60% and the State attempted to make up the difference—and still tries.

 Here’s how that has removed a sense of balance and equity from our property tax system:

 What would be the cheaper vacation?
 A 500-square-foot room at the Disneyland Hotel or a room of the same size in the average California home—if the rate you paid was based on the property taxes for each?

 For every $25 you spent at one location, the other would cost you $200.

 If you guessed that $25 is the amount that goes with a Disneyland stay—you’d be right.
 Staying home costs 8 times that.
 That’s because Disneyland bought its Anaheim property in 1938 and the value of the property will not be reassessed until it’s sold—and maybe not then if no one person or entity buys more than 50% of it.

 The Dell family (the same family that make computers) is a good example of how to get around it.
 They bought the Fairmont Miramar in Santa Monica and made sure no one person was the majority owner.
 The wife owns 49%.
 The husband owns 42.5%.
 An LLC was formed that owns 8.5%.
 When the State wanted to reassess the value, the Dells went to court and won.
 Without a new reassessment they avoided a million dollars a year in taxes.

 The average CA home is assessed .40 cents per square foot in property taxes.
 Disneyland in Anaheim pays 5 cents per square foot.
 Their annual income? $42,278,000.
 The average annual household income in CA is $61,635.
 In 2016 Disney’s net income was $9.3B.